LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

         - `<district>` (e.g. 12)
           - The congressional district that the bill or resolution sponsor represents.
           - Note that this element will be "0" for states, territories, or districts where there is only one congressional district.
+         - `<isByRequest>` (e.g. N)
+           - Flag indicating if the bill or resolution was introduced at the request of the President or another entity.
+           - Possible values are "Y" or "N".
 - `<cosponsors>`
   - Container for any cosponsors of the bill or resolution.
 A `<cosponsors>` element may include the following children (the below counts are taken from https://api.data.gov/congress/v3/bill/117/s/3580/cosponsors):
     - `<countIncludingWithdrawnCosponsors>` (e.g. 31)